- Posters & Factsheets - A selection of posters is available for the classroom to support science and maths teaching at

 The Virtual Physical Laboratory (VPLab) software contains over 250 interactive experiments for use by teachers and pupils.
-It demonstrates physical principles and applications and is pitched at Physics GCSE, AS/A2 level, though the simulations may be of value at other academic levels.See more
+It demonstrates physical principles and applications, and is pitched at Physics GCSE, AS/A2 level, though the simulations may be of value at other academic levels.See more

 We strive to actively promote public awareness and appreciation of science and technology, particularly the importance of measurement and the role of NPL.

 Here you can find out more about the interesting things we do, science activities you can get involved in or take a look at some of our educational resources.
 Broadly speaking our activities are: